Mikkomario/Utopia-Scala/README.md

 In case you wish to use **Disciple** interface with some other http client library, contact me and I will separate the dependency - it's only a single file anyway.

+### Utopia Annex
+*A superpower for client-side request and resource management*

+**Utopia Annex** goes two steps further than **Disciple** by offering you advanced request and response models, as well as connection management.
+By utilizing **Annex**, your application won't suffer even when the server-connection breaks for a moment.
+**Annex** is your go-to client-side server interface solution when you need your application to work in environments where network connection is not 100% reliable.
+The module is actually in use at Helsinki-Vantaa airport in Finland where time-critical operations must be performed 24/7 and all data needs to be reliably captured and delivered.

+I would recommend you to use **Annex** in cases where you have considerable data-interaction with your server.
+For individual requests, I would recommend you to stick with **Disciple** since it's more light-weight.

 ### Utopia Inception & Utopia Genesis
 *A foundation for anything real-time and/or visual*